 • Number of conversions

-• Lifetime value of conversions
+• The lifetime value of conversions

 For example, if your cost per conversion is too high, put more money into channels that produce better results.